MicrosoftDocs/sql-docs/azure-sql/managed-instance/free-offer.md

 - Scaling: Scale up or down within the compute limits
 - Backups: 0-7 days for short term retention, long-term retention (LTR) is unavailable
 - Charge for SQL Server license: None
-- The free offer is currently available in the following region (which are subject to change): Australia East, East US, East US 2, North Europe, Sweeden Central, Southeast Asia, South Central US, UK South, West Europe, West US 2, West US 3
+- The free offer is currently available in the following region (which are subject to change): Australia East, East US, East US 2, North Europe, Sweden Central, Southeast Asia, South Central US, UK South, West Europe, West US 2, West US 3
 - No guaranteed SLA
 - It's not currently possible to upgrade your free instance to the paid version.
 Create a new instance and [restore your database](point-in-time-restore.md?#restore-an-existing-database) to it to continue your business without the limits imposed by the free offer.